Skip to content

 Acquiring, TRU Connect gateway, TRU Fraud Check, Visa Direct payouts, Pay by Link, POS

-TRU Connect is the core gateway — 160+ payment methods through a single integration.
+TRU Connect is the core gateway, with 160+ payment methods through a single integration.
 In-house acquiring runs on Visa, Mastercard, Diners and Discover Principal Membership.
 TRU Fraud Check bundles behavioural authentication, device fingerprinting and rule-based scoring as standard with merchant accounts.
 Visa Direct Real-Time Payouts and Mastercard MoneySend/Gaming Payments deliver mass payouts to player cards in under 30 minutes.
 Gambling Harm Detection is a separate gaming-specific module for responsible-gaming signals.
-Pay by Link covers ad-hoc invoicing.
-Hosted Payment Pages provide a no-code checkout option with merchant branding.
+Pay by Link covers ad-hoc invoicing, and Hosted Payment Pages provide a no-code checkout option with merchant branding.
 POS hardware is part of the catalogue for omnichannel operators.
 The whole stack sits under one merchant contract with the FCA-regulated UK entity or the MFSA-regulated Malta entity depending on the operator's licensing geography.

 Payment Methods